Format for Papers

 - References should use the MathPhySci format, as shown in the 'Guidelines for Authors' document.
 Authors are encouraged to include DOIs in their references where known.

-- References must be supplied as Bbl files to avoid omission of data when converting from Bib to Bbl.
+- If you use Latex, references must be supplied as Bbl files to avoid omission of data when converting from Bib to Bbl.